No. MNsure is Minnesota's health insurance marketplace.

 For help with Medical Assistance or MinnesotaCare contact the Department of Human Services.
 See also frequently asked questions about Medical Assistance and MinnesotaCare and information for new members.

 Open enrollment is a set time period each year when consumers can enroll in private health plans offered through the MNsure marketplace.
 During this time period consumers can also change or renew their current coverage in a private health plan.
 Annual open enrollment is usually in the fall and early winter months.

-Consumers who experience a life-changing event (having a baby, getting married) may qualify for a special enrollment period which would allow them to enroll outside the annual open enrollment period.
+Consumers who experience a life-changing event (having a baby, getting married, turning 26) may qualify for a special enrollment period which would allow them to enroll outside the annual open enrollment period.

 Year-round enrollment is open to: